instana/openapi/spec/descriptions/info.md

 The API is specified using the [OpenAPI v3](https://github.com/OAI/OpenAPI-Specification) (previously known as Swagger) format.
 You can download the current specification at our [GitHub API documentation](https://instana.github.io/openapi/openapi.yaml).

 OpenAPI tries to solve the issue of ever-evolving APIs and clients lagging behind.
+Please make sure that you always use the latest version of the generator, as a number of improvements are regularly made.
 To generate a client library for your language, you can use the [OpenAPI client generators](https://github.com/OpenAPITools/openapi-generator).

+### Go
 For example, to generate a client library for Go to interact with our backend, you can use the following script; mind replacing the values of the `UNIT_NAME` and `TENANT_NAME` environment variables using those for your tenant unit:

 ```bash